aldomontinaroam/ICEplots_reworked/README.md

-# ICEplots_reworked
+# Peeking Inside the Black Box
 Project conducted for the Statistics for Data Science course (A.Y.
-2023/24): reproduction and extension of the paper “Peeking Inside the Black Box: Visualizing Statistical Learning With Plots of Individual Conditional Expectation” (Goldstein et al., 2014, https://arxiv.org/abs/1309.6392)
+2023/24): reproduction and extension of the paper “Peeking Inside the Black Box: Visualizing Statistical Learning With Plots of Individual Conditional Expectation” (Goldstein et al., 2014, https://arxiv.org/abs/1309.6392).
+## Overview
+This article introduces Individual Conditional Expectation (ICE) plots as a visualization tool for models produced by supervised learning algorithms.
+Unlike partial dependence plots (PDPs), which show the average effect of features on predictions, ICE plots focus on individual observations to reveal heterogeneity in the model's predictions.
+By displaying the functional relationship between predictions and a feature for each observation, ICE plots highlight variation and interaction effects that PDPs may obscure.
+We divided the work by focusing on reproducing and validating the results described by the authors in the paper, and then using the tool on other real-world data in comparison with other explainability techniques.